Our Blog

 What Are Micro Workouts?

-Micro workouts consist of short duration, moderate to high activity exercise.
-These typically consist of things like circuit training, bodyweight exercises, or using small, portable equipment like dumbbells, bands, etc. The duration of each workout is typically somewhere under 10 minutes.
-These workouts can be implemented once to multiple times across the day, depending on goals and abilities.
+Micro workouts consist of short duration, moderate to high intensity exercise.
+These typically involve things like circuit training, bodyweight exercises, or using small portable equipment like dumbbells or bands.
+The duration of each workout is typically somewhere under 10 minutes.
+They can be done once or multiple times across the day, depending on goals and abilities.

 Advantages